Telling the difference between the different types of solar panels isn’t as difficult as you think.

 The monocrystalline solar panel is considered the oldest and most developed among the different types of solar panels.

-Just as the name “Mono” suggests, they are made from single-crystal silicon solar cells.
+As the name “Mono” suggests, they are made from single-crystal silicon solar cells.

 Monocrystalline Solar panels are considered not only the oldest type of solar panel but also viewed as the most developed.